Theatre: Other terminology

 A theatre company is an organisation that produces theatrical performances, as distinct from a theatre troupe (or acting company), which is a group of theatrical performers working together.

-A touring company is an independent theatre or dance company that travels, often internationally, being presented at a different theatre in each city.
+A touring company is an independent theatre or dance company that travels, often internationally, being presented at a different theatre venue in each city.

 In order to put on a piece of theatre, both a theatre company and a theatre venue are needed.
 When a theatre company is the sole company in residence at a theatre venue, this theatre (and its corresponding theatre company) are called a resident theatre or a producing theatre, because the venue produces its own work.
 Other theatre companies, as well as dance companies, who do not have their own theatre venue, perform at rental theatres or at presenting theatres.
 Both rental and presenting theatres have no full-time resident companies.
 They do, however, sometimes have one or more part-time resident companies, in addition to other independent partner companies who arrange to use the space when available.
 A rental theatre allows the independent companies to seek out the space, while a presenting theatre seeks out the independent companies to support their work by presenting them on their stage.

 Some performance groups perform in non-theatrical spaces.
 Such performances can take place outside or inside, in a non-traditional performance space, and include street theatre, and site-specific theatre.
 Non-traditional venues can be used to create more immersive or meaningful environments for audiences.
 They can sometimes be modified more heavily than traditional theatre venues, or can accommodate different kinds of equipment, lighting and sets.